semilimes/nodered-publicapi-connector/README.md

 1. Add a new `Text` node and configure it with your preferred message

-1. Add an `Action Selector` node and select 1.
-Add an `action selector` node and select the `Account - Get Contacts` to get a list of contacts to send a message to.
+1. Add an `Action Selector` node and select the `Account - Get Contacts` to get a list of contacts to send a message to.

 1. Add a `sender` node then config its `Connector` property to create a `connector` configuration.
 ![Property editor of listener node](resources/images/sender_node_properties.jpg)